FRRouting/frr/doc/user/bgp.rst

    Enable a BGP protocol process with the specified ASN.
 After this statement you can input any `BGP Commands`.

-   Destroy a BGP protocol process with the specified ASN.

 .. clicmd:: bgp router-id A.B.C.D

    This command specifies the router-ID.
 If *bgpd* connects to *zebra* it gets